Aobies59/discord_bot/Readme.md

 Pretty simple bot for testing purposes.
 It can be controlled from the terminal for some basic commands.

 #### What's needed:
+> This section is outdated.
+It will be updated soon, meanwhile check *global_variables.py* for the new names of global variables

 > All global variables are stored in *global_variables.py*